US

 Sales data

-The function helps to arrange raw sales information into manageable data chunks in order to tap pain points and come up with data-driven solutions.
-Typically, the tool supplements the stratified data with visualizations that can facilitate lead identification, sales forecasting, KPI quantifying and performing other operations aimed at streamlining the sales process.
+The function helps arrange raw sales data into manageable chunks to tap pain points and come up with data-driven solutions.
+Typically, the tool supplements the stratified data with visualizations that can facilitate lead identification, sales forecasting, KPI quantifying, and performing other operations aimed at streamlining the sales process.

 Reports

 Employees complete a whole bunch of reports related to various stages and aspects of the sales process.
-Pipelines reports inform on sales opportunities (and if they were missed the lost sales report is sure to mention it), activity reports track the reps activity, open issues report contain customer complaints.
+Pipeline reports inform on sales opportunities (and if they were missed, the lost sales report is sure to mention it), activity reports tracking the reps’ activity, and open issues reports containing customer complaints.
 One can get easily snowed under such a plethora of administrative and field sales reports.

 Call center

-If you have a call center it is sensible to control it through CRM, integrating all your third-party systems into a single platform.
-In such a way not a bit of information will be lost in transfer between systems.
-Moreover, you will be able to make and record calls, track their history, and get smart notifications via your CRM’s user interface.
+If you have a call center, it is sensible to control it through CRM, integrating all your third-party systems into a single platform.
+In such a way, you won’t lose a bit of information in the transfer between systems.
+Moreover, you will be able to make and record calls, track their history, and get smart notifications via your CRM.

 Personnel service